+The unit has a built in NMEA 0183 serial interface, providing both input and output.
 The port(s) uses the NMEA 0183 (serial balanced) standard, and can be configured in the software for different baud rates up to 38,400 baud.